 Contact lenses, injuries, disorders, drugs, and nutritional deficiencies can cause open sores (ulcers) to form on the cornea.

-Pain, foreign body sensation, redness, tearing, and light sensitivity are common symptoms.
+Ache, foreign body sensation (the ache and foreign body sensation can be severe), redness, tearing, and light sensitivity are common symptoms.

 Antibiotic, antiviral, or antifungal eye drops are usually given as soon as possible.

-Corneal ulcers may begin with a corneal injury, which then becomes infected with bacteria, fungi, or the protozoan Acanthamoeba (which lives in contaminated water).
-Viral ulcers (often due to a herpes virus) can be triggered to recur by physical stress or may recur spontaneously.
-Ulcers can also occur if a foreign object scratches, penetrates, or lodges in the eye or, more often, if the eye is irritated by a contact lens, especially when contact lenses are worn during sleep or are not adequately disinfected (see Care and complications).
+Corneal ulcers may be caused by infections with bacteria, fungi, viruses, or parasites such as Acanthamoeba (which lives in contaminated water).
+Ulcers may begin with a corneal injury, such as with severe dry eyes, if a foreign object scratches, penetrates, or lodges in the eye or, more often, if the eye is irritated by a contact lens, especially when contact lenses are worn during sleep or are not adequately disinfected (see Care and complications).
+Viral corneal ulcers (often due to herpesvirus) can be triggered to recur by physical stress or may recur spontaneously.
 A deficiency of vitamin A and protein may lead to the formation of a corneal ulcer.
 However, such ulcers are rare in the United States.

 When the eyelids do not close properly, the cornea may become dry and irritated.
 This kind of irritation can lead to injury and the development of a corneal ulcer.
 Corneal ulcers may also result from in-growing eyelashes (trichiasis), an in-turned eyelid (entropion), or eyelid inflammation (blepharitis).